-On admissibility, the Respondent State contended that the Application was inadmissible due the Applicant's failure to exhaust local remedies.
-Regarding this objection, the Court considered that the Applicant exhausted local remedies since the Respondent State's Court of Appeal, the highest judicial organ in the Respondent State, had upheld his conviction and sentence, following proceedings which allegedly violated his rights.
-The Court also held that the Applicant was not required to have filed a constitutional petition or an application for review of the Court of Appeal's judgment, as these, within the Respondent State's legal system, are extra-ordinary remedies.
+On admissibility, the Respondent State contended that the Application was inadmissible due the Applicant's failure to exhaust local remedies and for not filling the Application within a reasonable time.

+Regarding the Respondent State's objection that the Applicant failed to exhaust local remedies, the Court considered that the Applicant exhausted local remedies since the Respondent State's Court of Appeal, the highest judicial organ in the Respondent State, had upheld his conviction and sentence, following proceedings which allegedly violated his rights.
+The Court also held that the Applicant was not required to have filed a constitutional petition, as this, within the Respondent State's legal system, is an extraordinary remedy.